A different kind of therapy deep thinkers, big feelers, and sensitive souls.

 • the roots of anxiety, overwhelm, and emotional intensity

-• nervous system dysregulation and chronic stress responses
+• nervous system regulation and chronic stress responses

 • identity, purpose, and life transitions

-• the experience of being highly sensitive or neurodivergent in a world that often misunderstands both
+• the experience of being highly sensitive or neurodivergent in a world that often misunderstands us

-Our work integrates trauma-informed therapy, relational and experiential approaches, and nervous system healing so that transformation happens not just intellectually, but emotionally, somatically, and relationally.
+Our work integrates trauma-informed therapy, relational and experiential approaches so that transformation happens not just intellectually, but emotionally, somatically, and relationally.

 For some clients, this work may also include ketamine-assisted psychotherapy (KAP) as a powerful catalyst for healing and insight.